PushprajSChauhan/HiroAI/README.md

 - **Intelligent Interview Prep Module:** Mock face-to-face interviews with AI with real-time feedback.
 - **Job Recommendation Engine:** Users can be given notifications and recommendations about new job postings suitable for their skillsets.
 - **Responsive UI:** Enhanced mobile and desktop experience.
+- **Fine Tuning:** The Chat Assistant can be trained or directed to be focused for responding to technical domain related queries.

 ---